siliconmaze/arcgocd-rocks/facts-about-rewrite.md

               number: 80
 ```

-This is not suported!
+But This is not suported!

-With the new core notions of v2 (introduced earlier in the section "Frontends and Backends Are Dead...
+With the new core notions of v2 (introduced of "Frontends and Backends Are Dead...
 Long Live Routers, Middlewares, and Services"), transforming the URL path prefix of incoming requests is configured with middlewares, after the routing step with router rule PathPrefix.

 Use Case: Incoming requests to http://example.org/admin are forwarded to the webapplication "admin", with the path /admin stripped, e.g. to http://<IP>:<port>/.
 In this case, you must:

-First, configure a router named admin with a rule matching at least the path prefix with the PathPrefix keyword,
+First, configure a `router` named admin with a rule matching at least the path prefix with the PathPrefix keyword,

-Then, define a middleware of type stripprefix, which removes the prefix /admin, associated to the router admin.
+Then, define a `middleware` of type stripprefix, which removes the prefix /admin, associated to the router admin.

-Example ... this is just a sample of how I learned how to create the correct ingress route + middleware
+Example ... this is just a sample of how I learned how to create the correct ingress `route` + `middleware`

 ```yaml
 ---